 The Harrison’s have farmed at Castlerigg since the early 1900’s.
 Great Grandad Izia and Great Grandma Amelia started the farm.
 Not only did they farm but they had a milk round as well.
 The milk was delivered by horse and cart and ladled out in to containers from a milk churn.

-The campsite started in the early 1920’s, a passing camper asked if he could put his tent in the field for the night, little did he know what he was starting.
+The campsite started in 1918, a passing camper asked if he could put his tent in the field for the night, little did he know what he was starting.
 Word soon spread about the panoramic views and the peacefulness of the area and campers started to come to the farm.

 The original toilet was in the farm house garden and beside it was a cold water tap.
 In the mid 70s a purpose built toilet block was built on the site where it is now.
 The old block had 2 showers, 4 wash hand basins and 2 outside sinks for washing dishes.
 Apart from the showers all the other water was cold, even the water for washing dishes.